 This research examines the role of divergent frames associated with collective violence.
 That is, we explain how two racial groups, armed with the same objective facts and conditions, may interpret the causation of collective violence in diametrically opposed ways.

-This brief article turns to one episode of particularly heinous violence in the early twentieth-century United States, the Tulsa race riot of1921, and uses Atuahene's framework to help us understand the reach of the destruction of the riot.
+This brief article turns to one episode of particularly heinous violence in the early twentieth-century United States, the Tulsa race riot of 1921, and uses Bernadette Atuahene's framework of "dignity taking" to help us understand the reach of the destruction of the riot.
 For the riot took not just the homes and businesses—and sometimes the lives—of African Americans in Tulsa, it also took their freedom, ran many of them out of the city and state, and left a legacy of white supremacy.

 This article turns to the ways in which African Americans in Oklahoma obtained rights through the courts that should have been protected around the time of the riot.
 This expands our sense of the range of responses, from apologies and compensation, to additional judicial process and substantive rights, that are needed for past racial crimes.